 Complications of chlamydia in women include:

-- Pelvic Inflammatory Disease (PID) - an infection of the ovaries, fallopian tubes, and uterus, that can lead to infertility.
-Approximately 10-15 percent of women will develop PID if chlamydia is untreated.
+- Pelvic inflammatory disease (PID): This is an infection of the ovaries, fallopian tubes, and uterus, that can lead to infertility.
+Approximately 10 to 15 percent of women will develop PID if chlamydia is untreated.

-- Cervicitis - inflammation of the cervix (neck of the womb).
+- Cervicitis: This is an inflammation of the neck of the womb.

-- Salpingitis - inflammation of the fallopian tubes.
+- Salpingitis: This is an inflammation of the fallopian tubes.
 There is a significantly increased risk of ectopic pregnancy.

 Complications of chlamydia in men include:

-- Epididymitis - inflammation of the epididymis, a structure inside the scrotum (sack that holds the testicles).
+- Epididymitis: This is an inflammation of the epididymis, a structure inside the scrotum.
 Signs and symptoms include red, swollen, and warm scrotum, testicle pain, and tenderness.

-- Reiter syndrome (men and women) - a chronic type of inflammatory arthritis.
-This can include arthritis, conjunctivitis (inflammation of the eyes), and inflammation of the genital, urinary, and gastrointestinal systems.
+Reactive arthritis is a possible complication of chlamydia and can affect both men and women.
+It is a chronic type of inflammatory arthritis.
+This can include arthritis, conjunctivitis, and inflammation of the genital, urinary, and gastrointestinal systems.

-The complications of chlamydia are potentially serious, and so treatment and screening is very important.
+The complications of chlamydia are potentially serious, so treatment and screening are very important.